 Clare Miller, Group Chief Executive of Clarion Housing Group said:

 “I am thrilled that we will be supporting Micro Rainbow and the VeloCity team through the William Sutton Prize.
 Our winners are inspiring and innovative projects that have the potential to change thousands of lives.
 To have more than eighty applications in the inaugural year of the William Sutton Prize is very humbling.
 We have been blown away by the quality of and diversity of the applications from across the country.”

 Sebastian Rocca, CEO of Micro Rainbow commented:

 “We are delighted that our project was chosen, amongst so many worthy causes.
-The financial prize will enable Micro Rainbow to reach out to more LGBTI asylum seekers who are homeless and face violence.
+The financial prize will enable Micro Rainbow to reach out to more LGBTQI asylum seekers who are homeless and face violence.
 In times when feelings of hate and division seem to be more popular than those of love and solidarity, this prize sends a clear message: we are not alone in our fight for equality.
 We need more companies like Clarion Housing Group who take pride in standing for community values and human rights.”